Lee Grant: Early life

 Lee Grant was born Lyova Haskell Rosenthal in Manhattan, the only child of Witia (née Haskell), a child care worker, and Abraham W. Rosenthal, a realtor and educator.
-Her father was born in New York City, to Polish Jewish immigrants, and her mother was a Russian Jewish immigrant.
-The family resided at 706 Riverside Drive in the Hamilton Heights neighborhood of Manhattan.
-Her date of birth is October 31, but the year is disputed, with all years ranging from 1925 to 1931 having been given as her year of birth at some point; however, census data, travel manifests, and testimony suggest that she was born in 1925 or 1926, while Grant's stated ages at the time of her professional debut and Oscar nomination indicate she was born in 1927.
+Her father was born in New York City, to Polish Jewish immigrants, and her mother was a Russian Jewish immigrant who, along with her sister Fremo, left Odessa to escape the pogroms.
+The family resided at 148th Street and Riverside in the Hamilton Heights neighborhood of Manhattan.

+Her birthday is October 31, but the year is disputed, with all years ranging from 1925 to 1931 having been given as her year of birth at some point; however, census data, travel manifests, and testimony suggest that she was born in 1925 or 1926, while Grant's stated ages at the time of her professional debut and Oscar nomination indicate she was born in 1927.

 Grant made her stage debut in L'Oracolo at the Metropolitan Opera in 1931 and later joined the American Ballet as an adolescent.
 She attended Art Students League of New York, Juilliard School of Music, The High School of Music & Art, and George Washington High School, all in New York City.
-Grant graduated from high school, and won a scholarship to the Neighborhood Playhouse School of the Theatre, where she studied under Sanford Meisner.
+Grant graduated from high school and won a scholarship to the Neighborhood Playhouse School of the Theatre, where she studied under Sanford Meisner.
 Grant undertook further study with Uta Hagen at the HB Studio.
 She later enrolled in the Actors Studio in New York.

 Career

 1930s–1950s

 Grant had her first stage ballet performance in 1933 at the Metropolitan Opera House.
 In 1938, in her early teens, she was made a member of the American Ballet under George Balanchine.
-As an actress, Grant had her professional stage debut as understudy in Oklahoma in 1944.
+As an actress, Grant had her professional stage debut as understudy in Oklahoma! in 1944.
 In 1948, she had her Broadway acting debut in Joy to the World.
 Grant established herself as a dramatic method actress on and off Broadway, earning praise for her first major role as a shoplifter in Detective Story in 1949.

 She made her film debut two years later in the 1951 film version (Detective Story), starring Kirk Douglas, receiving her first Academy Award for Best Supporting Actress nomination, and winning the Best Actress Award at the Cannes Film Festival.
 She said she enjoyed working under director William Wyler, who helped guide her.

 In 1951, she gave an impassioned eulogy at the memorial service for actor J. Edward Bromberg, whose early death, she implied, was caused by the stress of being called before the House Un-American Activities Committee (HUAC).
 Her name soon after appeared in the publication Red Channels, and as a result, for the next twelve years, her "prime years" as she put it, she was blacklisted and her work in television and movies was limited.